Table of Contents Show

 You can find the types of portfolio text below.
 There are texts for the owner’s personal info, project description texts and descriptions of architectural diagram and drawings.

-Personal Info
+Personal Info and Design Statement

 By designing a Resume or CV page, you should have a page with your own personal information for your portfolio.
 On this page, there are texts describing your work and internship experiences, and your school and education information.
 A strong personal statement should articulate your design philosophy and career aspirations in a concise manner.
 According to the American Institute of Architects (AIA), architects who clearly communicate their professional identity tend to make stronger impressions in job applications.

 Your personal info section should include your name, contact details, a brief biography (2-3 sentences), your educational background, relevant software skills, and any professional affiliations or awards.
-Keep this section clean and scannable — it is one of the first things reviewers will look at.
+Keep this section clean and scannable.
+It is one of the first things reviewers will look at.

 Project descriptions are actually the first thing that comes to mind when “portfolio text” is mentioned.
 The texts that we want to be short and concise actually contain project descriptions.
 Of course, it is very important to explain your projects to the people who view the portfolio.
 However, by including too many texts, you prevent the projects from being read.
 For this reason, let your drawings explain the project descriptions!